Barbara Schauer, Founder, Lead Teacher ERYT500 Anahata Yoga, 50+Yoga See the Anahata practice on YouTube here.

 Staceys classes offer tools for nervous system regulation through movement and breathwork.
 She studied with Subtle Yoga in the Desikachar and Viniyoga tradition of teaching yoga to help people feel better.
 She brings these healing practices of yoga and mindfulness to clinical settings, offering trauma informed tools and support in mental health and substance abuse recovery facilities.
 A lifelong student, she continues to study the intersection of neuroscience and yoga practices, and the system of yoga to support her personal transformation and others in their journeys.

-Breath Centered Yoga: Tuesday 10:30 to 11:30 This all levels class builds awareness and compassion for the self linking mindful movement and breath.
-Dynamic movement through yoga postures with adaptations offered for optimizing well being.
+This class, suitable for all levels, builds awareness and compassion for the self-linking mindful movement and breath.
+Dynamic movement through yoga postures with adaptations offered to optimize well-being.
+We will explore standing, balance, seated, prone, supine, and tabletop postures.
+All are welcome.